& Halton area

-HomeSharing is an innovative and creative housing solution that connects women (55+) who are willing to open their home with other women living in the community who are seeking safe and affordable accommodation.
+HomeShare Northumberland is an innovative and creative housing solution that connects single women who are willing to share their homes with other single women who are seeking safe and affordable accommodation in the community.
 Participants benefit from companionship, offset living costs and shared household responsibilities.
-The Cornerstone Family Violence Prevention Centre, along with many community partners, is excited to be able to deliver this pilot program to women living in Cobourg and Port Hope to determine if this model is a fit in our community.
+The Cornerstone Family Violence Prevention Centre is happy to be able to deliver this program to adult women of all ages who live in Northumberland County.

-If you think HomeShare might be an option for you, or a loved one, please contact the coordinator at:
+If you think HomeShare might be an option for you, or a loved one, please contact the HomeShare Worker at:

 (905) 372-1545, ext.
 248

 "Hygge (hue-gah) Homesharing Association is a non-profit organization matching homeowners with 2SLGBTQ homesharers.
 They work in close partnership with the Ottawa Senior Pride Network and MAX Ottawa.
 They are driven by: